lrspeiser/sigmagravity/README.md

 • BTFR: within 0.15 dex target (passes).
 • Ablations: each gate (bulge, shear, bar) reduces χ²; removing them worsens scatter/bias, confirming physical relevance.
 See Supp.
 Fig. G‑gates for $G_{\rm bulge}(R)$, $G_{\rm shear}(R)$, $G_{\rm bar}(R)$ across a representative disk: inner‑disk gate suppression aligns with near‑zero residuals, while outer‑disk relaxation coincides with the coherent tail that reproduces the flat rotation curve.

 **Critical note on universality:** For all disk galaxies—including the Milky Way—we use a single, universal Σ‑kernel calibrated once on SPARC and then frozen.
 No per‑galaxy parameters are tuned.
-The only galaxy‑specific inputs are the measured baryonic distributions and morphology‑derived gate activations.
+The only galaxy‑specific inputs are the measured baryonic distributions and morphology‑motivated gate activations.
 The Milky Way analysis (§5.4) is therefore a strict zero‑shot application of the same formula; its star‑level RAR bias and scatter fall within the distribution of SPARC leave‑one‑out results.

 ![Figure G1.
 Rotation‑curve gallery (12 SPARC disks)](figures/rc_gallery.png)